phoronix-test-suite/phoronix-test-suite/README.md

-Full details on the Phoronix Test Suite setup and usage is available from the included HTML/PDF documentation within the phoronix-test-suite package and from the Phoronix Test Suite web-site.
+Full details on the Phoronix Test Suite setup and usage is available from the included HTML/PDF documentation within the phoronix-test-suite package and from the Phoronix Test Suite website.

-## INSTALLATION & SETUP:
+## Installation & setup

 The Phoronix Test Suite is supported on Linux, *BSD, Solaris, Mac OS X, and Windows systems.
 However, the most full-featured and well supported operating